 One Last Tip

-None of this work will do you (or your family) any good at all at all IF folks don’t where to find it in a hurry.
+None of this paperwork will do you (or your family) any good at all IF folks don’t where to find it in a hurry.
 Keep in mind these documents are needed because you are still alive, but perhaps in trouble, maybe even on the edge of death, and time and clarity are of the essence.

 So where should you keep these documents?
-Well, signed originals on paper should be in your filing cabinet, but we need something fast.
-After trying out some fancy online lockboxes, I went cheap and found Dropbox Paper useful for compiling the essentials into an access from anywhere/anytime repository.
-Did I mention it is free?
+Well, signed originals on paper should be in your filing cabinet, but it’s likely first responders and family will need something fast.
+After trying out some fancy online lockboxes, I went cheap and built a simple website compiling the essentials into an “access from anywhere/anytime” repository.

-My Dropbox link, which is private, is inscribed on a medical ID pendant I purchased from Lauren’s Hope and that I wear around my neck.
+My website link, which is private, is inscribed on a medical ID pendant I purchased from Lauren’s Hope and that I wear around my neck.
 That pendant also includes the telephone number of my medical proxy.
 Now first responders can very quickly access everything they need to know in the event of an emergency.
-Here’s a screenshot of what mine looks like.
-Note the clarification video, just to make things abundantly clear (see “Beware the Medical Machine” above).
-Not shown is a link to my final wishes, which detail how to handle things after I die.

 Everything is backed up by real paper, and both my medical proxy (one daughter, a Registered Nurse) and the person I asked to handle the situation in the event I croak (a second daughter) know exactly where to find everything, as does my wife, whom I expect to be so distraught with grief that folks will need to hold her back from throwing herself on a ritual funeral pyre so that our spirits might be unified in the afterlife.